 One of the core features of Sysdig Monitor is grouping.
 You’re able to group and explore your containers based on their physical hierarchy (for example, AWS region > Host > pod > container) or based on their logical microservice hierarchy (for example, namespace > replicaset > pod > container).

 Click on each of these images and see the difference between a physical and a logical grouping to monitor your Docker containers with Kubernetes context.

 If you’re interested in the utilization of your underlying physical resource – eg. identifying noisy neighbors – then the physical hierarchy is great.
 But if you’re looking to explore the performance of your applications and microservices, then the logical hierarchy is often the best place to start.

 Keep in mind that the pods implementing this service are scattered across multiple machines, but we can still total request counts, response times, and URLs statistics aggregated together for this service.
-And don’t forget: this doesn’t require any configuration or instrumentation of wordpress, apache, or the underlying containers!
+And don’t forget: this doesn’t require any configuration or instrumentation of WordPress, Apache, or the underlying containers.

 Visualizing Your Kubernetes Services

 The two pictures below show the exact same infrastructure and services.
-But the first one depicts the physical hierarchy, with a master and three nodes:
+The first one depicts the physical hierarchy, with a master and three nodes:

 While this second one groups containers into namespaces, services and pods, while abstracting the physical location of the containers.

 Hopefuly it’s self-evident how much more natural and intuitive the second (services-oriented) view is for monitoring Kubernetes applications.
 The structure of the application and the various dependencies are immediately clear.
 The interactions between various microservices become obvious, despite the fact that these microservices are intermingled across our machine cluster!